slaf-project/slaf/docs/benchmarks/ml_benchmarks.md

 ### **Methodology**

 To match the benchmarks from the [scDataset paper](https://arxiv.org/pdf/2506.01883) as closely as possible, we used a `batch_size=64` across all comparisons.
-For scDataset itself, we used the optimal parameters from the paper: `block_size=4`, `fetch_factor=16`.
+For scDataset itself, we used the optimal parameters in our hardware (`block_size=8`, `fetch_factor=64`, which were different from the ones found to be optimal in the paper).
 However, we couldn't use `num_workers=12` out of the box because h5ad datasets aren't pickle-able and PyTorch DataLoaders expect this since they use multiprocessing.

 ### **Tier 1: Raw Data Loading Comparison**